The Crystal Palace: Aftermath

 All that was left standing after the fire were the two water towers and a section of the north end of the main nave which was too badly damaged to be saved.
 The south tower to the right of the Crystal Palace entrance was taken down shortly after the fire, as the damage sustained had undermined its integrity and presented a major risk to houses nearby.
 Thos.
 W. Ward Ltd., Sheffield, dismantled the Crystal Palace.

 The north tower was demolished with explosives in 1941.
 No reason was given for its removal—it was rumoured that it was to remove a landmark for German aircraft in the Second World War.
 In fact Luftwaffe bombers actually navigated their way to central London by tracking the Thames.
 The Crystal Palace grounds were used as a manufacturing base for aircraft radar screens and other hi-tech equipment of the time.
 This remained a secret until well after the war.

 After the destruction of the Palace, the High Level Branch station fell into disuse and was finally shut in 1954.
 After the war the site was used for a number of purposes.
 Between 1927 and 1972, the Crystal Palace motor racing circuit was located in the park, supported by the Greater London Council, but the noise was unpopular with nearby residents, and racing hours were regulated under a high court judgment.
 The Crystal Palace transmitting station was built on the former aquarium site in the mid-1950s and still serves as one of London's main television transmission masts.

 In northern corner of the park is the Crystal Palace Bowl, a natural amphitheatre where large-scale open-air summer concerts have been held since the 1960s.
 These have ranged from classical and orchestral music, to rock, pop, blues and reggae.
-The likes of Pink Floyd, Bob Marley, Elton John, Eric Clapton, and The Beach Boys all played the Bowl during its heyday.
+Pink Floyd, Bob Marley, Elton John, Eric Clapton, and The Beach Boys played the Bowl during its heyday.
 The stage was rebuilt in 1997 with an award-winning permanent structure designed by Ian Ritchie.
 The Bowl has been inactive as a music venue for several years, and the stage has fallen into a state of disrepair, but as of March 2020 London Borough of Bromley Council are working with a local action group to find "creative and community-minded business proposals to reactivate the cherished concert platform".

 In 2020 the base and foundation of the south tower were given historic status.
 They are located near the Crystal Palace Museum on Anerley Hill, which is dedicated to the history of the building.